You will find here our invitation to you to join others in the hard but rewarding work of social action.

 These meetings are scheduled two to three times per year.
 They are a great opportunity to learn what initiatives we are committed to and how you can be part of UU Santa Fe's social justice work.
 Watch for details in the UU Santa Fe Weekly ENewsletter and/or the UU Santa Fe News and Events web page.

 UU Santa Fe is a Signatory of the New Sanctuary Pledge

-At the February 3 Special Meeting of UU Santa Fe, voting members approved UU Santa Fe becoming a signer as a congregation of the New Sanctuary Movement Pledge.
+At the February 3 Special Meeting of UU Santa Fe, voting members approved UU Santa Fe becoming a community signatory of the New Sanctuary Movement Pledge.

 New Sanctuary Movement - New Sanctuary Pledge